yash-designs/FreakcodersTest/README.md

 2. Extract the folder
 3. Open index.html in browser
 4. If you have more than 1200px resolution
-5. use responsive to set 1200px width to check the exact design implementation
+5. Use responsive check in browser to set 1200px width to check the exact design implementation
 6. Thank You all done